RE·MEDI Cost Savings

 In fact, the drugís cost and effectiveness are both relevant, as they will influence the treating doctorís overall treatment costs and his Outcomes Index.
-Both of these are published in The Doctor Shopper and will influence the doctorís competitive position with respect to The Cutting Edge of the Value Chart.
+Both of these are published in The Doctor Shopper and will influence the doctorís competitive position with respect to the Best-Value Boundary of the Value Chart.

 Finally, this market-based approach eliminates the need for or the desirability of drug formularies.